-Most nurses start their careers with the sole aim of patient care, but they eventually transit into leadership roles.
+Most nurses start their careers with the sole aim of patient care, but they eventually transition into leadership roles.

-Unfortunately, many of them aren’t prepared for this transition, which is why they don’t maximize the position.
+Unfortunately, many of them aren’t prepared for this transition, so they don’t maximize the position.

 You must have what it takes to lead a team successfully; you must be calm, coolheaded, progressive-minded, and detail-oriented.

 You must be attentive to the yearnings of your followers and devise ways to resolve their complaints.

 Even if you’re not occupying a leadership position, endeavor to show leadership skills.